PHYSICIANS URGENT CARE

 Limited quanity of COVID-19 tests available.
 Online reservations are encouraged to avoid longer than usual wait times.

-Turn around for results are 7 days due to high demand.
+Turn around for results are 3-4 days

 Molecular (PCR) Test